 At one point he was in the leadership of the African National Congress, South African Communist Party and the United Democratic Front.
-From the period of the rise of Jacob Zuma to ANC and state presidency Suttner was in disagreement with the ANC/SACP alliance and the ANC-led government.
+From the period of the rise of Jacob Zuma to ANC and state presidency Suttner was in disagreement with the directions taken by the ANC/SACP alliance and the ANC-led government.
 Although not having campaigned for Cyril Ramaphosa’s presidency, Suttner has adopted an approach of critical support, in order to contribute towards outcomes that may advance democratic recovery.

-As a scholar Suttner has held positions at six South African universities.
-Currently he is a part-time professor at Rhodes University and emeritus professor at the University of South Africa.
+As a scholar, Suttner has held positions at seven South African universities.
+He is no longer involved in formal teaching, but remains an emeritus professor at the University of South Africa.

-Apart from numerous articles in academic journals, Suttner has presented the TB Davie Memorial Lecture at the University of Cape Town, in 1984, published as a booklet entitled, The Freedom Charter-the People’s Charter in the Nineteen Eighties.
-He also delivered the Harold Wolpe memorial lecture in Cape Town, Johannesburg and Durban in 2005, subsequently published in Development Southern Africa, leading to subsequent articles debating his ideas.
-His present research interest relate to interpreting Nelson Mandela, Chief Albert Luthuli-the meanings of his life and threats to SA democracy and possible emancipatory routes.
+Apart from over 85 articles in academic journals, Suttner presented the TB Davie Memorial Lecture at the University of Cape Town, in 1984, published as a booklet entitled, The Freedom Charter-the People’s Charter in the Nineteen Eighties.
+He also delivered the Harold Wolpe memorial lecture in Cape Town, Johannesburg and Durban in 2005, subsequently published in Development Southern Africa, leading to articles debating his ideas.

-Currently Suttner writes a regular column for Creamer Media’s http://www.polity.org.za and is interviewed twice on video, weekly on current issues.
+Currently Suttner writes a regular column for Creamer Media’s website: polity.org.za and is interviewed on video on current issues.
 These are found on the Polity website and YouTube.
 Almost all the articles are reprinted in the Daily Maverick and enca.com and many of these-published up till 2015- appeared in revised form in Recovering Democracy in South Africa, mentioned above.